Online Banking—Simple Steps to Protect Yourself from Bank Fraud

 Protecting your banking and finances even further

-● Use security software – Protecting your devices with comprehensive security software will defend you against the latest virus, malware, spyware and ransomware attacks plus further protect your privacy and identity.
+• Use security software – Protecting your devices with comprehensive online protection software will fend off the latest malware, spyware, and ransomware attacks, plus further protect your privacy and identity.

-● Check your credit report – this is an important thing to do in today’s password- and digital-driven world.
-Doing so will uncover any inconsistencies or outright instances of fraud and put you on the path to set them straight.
-In the U.S., you can do this for free once a year.
-Just drop by the FTC website for details on your free credit report.
+• Check your credit report and monitor your transactions – This is an important thing to do in today’s password- and digital-driven world.
+Doing so will uncover any inconsistencies or outright instances of fraud and put you on the path to setting them straight.
+Online protection software can help with this as well.
+It can keep an eye on your credit and your transactions all in one place, providing you with notifications if anything changes.
+That same monitoring can extend to retirement, investment, and loan accounts as well.
+Check out our plans and see which options work best for you.